Network Time Protocol

 The NTP standard employs servers that supply clients, such as the computers in your network, with current Coordinated Universal Time, or UTC, information in response to individual requests.
 Although your hardware can ask for the present time from many different servers in the network, some devices provide more accurate data than others due to factors like system lag and latency.

 The timekeeping servers in these networks are arranged in distinct strata, also known as layers.
 The most accurate devices exist in Stratum 0, and they include atomic, radio and other high-precision clocks, such as those found in NIST laboratories and GPS satellites.
-Stratum 1 servers, also known as primary time servers, are connected directly to Stratum 0 devices.
-This protocol also:
+Stratum 1 servers, also known as primary time servers, are connected directly to Stratum 0 devices as well as their same-level peers.

-- Lets clients connect to multiple NTP servers for redundancy, heightened accuracy and testing purposes
+- Lets clients connect to multiple NTP servers for data backups, heightened accuracy and testing purposes

 - Corrects for communication latency and individual clock drift